microsoft/ChakraCore-wiki/Coding-Convention.md

 The following guidance was built by looking at [http://www.c-xx.com/ccc/ccc.php ](http://www.c-xx.com/ccc/ccc.php )and considering what exists in the CharkaCore codebase.
 ChakraCore does not consistently follow these patterns, nor is the team interested in making the entire codebase conform to them.

 Please,
-* DO not send PRs for style changes.
+* Do not send PRs for style changes.
-* DO give priority to the current style of the project or file you're changing even if it diverges from the general guidelines.
+* Do give priority to the current style of the project or file you're changing even if it diverges from the general guidelines.

 And now, the ChakraCore coding guidelines: